mysociety/pombola/docs/TROUBLESHOOTING.md

     dpkg --status libgdal1-dev

-That version is incompatible with 1.9.1, and will produce the error "‘VSILFILE’ has not been declared" when building GDAL, even if you've fixed the other problems below.
+That version is incompatible with 1.9.1, and will produce the error `‘VSILFILE’ has not been declared` when building GDAL, even if you've fixed the other problems below.

 From the listing at http://pypi.python.org/simple/GDAL/ I can